AMWA-TV/bcp-003-01/docs/Controllers.md

 A Controller or its execution environment MUST provide a secure mechanism for installing, storing and removing X.509 v3 client certificate and its associated private key.

-Either controller, or controller environment should provide a secure mechanism for installing, storing and removing the CA certificates
+Either controller, or controller environment should provide a secure mechanism for installing, storing and removing the CA certificates.

 ### HTTP